oplatek/shellgit-ufal/README-ufal.md

 Onee can backup files to ATLAS server https://wiki.ufal.ms.mff.cuni.cz/internal:linux-network#atlas-archive-server

+Alara is Odusek's desktop where custom based software may be installed `elara.n.mff.cuni.cz`.

 ### SSH to ufal servers and in between machine

 See `/etc/ssh/sshd_config`.
 The authorised key are located in `/home/ETC/$USER/.ssh`.